BVGCs second phase of spring plant sale

-According to Joal Miller, head of the Bella Vista Garden Club's annual Spring Plant Sale, the initial virtual offering of plants was launched successfully last week with tomato and coleus plants being purchased online and picked up by individuals at a designated time at the wastewater plant in Bella Vista.
+The virtual offering of plants to fulfill the Bella Vista Garden Club's annual Spring Plant Sale has proceeded quite smoothly according to Dory Hammeke.
+Plants may be purchased online and picked up at a designated time at the wastewater plant in Bella Vista.

 Normally, this location would be the site where hundreds of avid gardeners would gather on the first Saturday in May to search among a large volume of plants to fill their gardens.
 The club had to make alternate plans when the coronavirus began its nationwide rampage.

-The Garden club had to ensure that shoppers could pick up their orders in a safe manner.
-Club members were able to load plants into the trunks of shopper's cars while wearing protective masks and gloves, thus ensuring the safety of shoppers.
+The Garden Club had to ensure that shoppers could pick up their orders in a safe manner.
+Club members have loaded plants into the trunks of shopper's cars while wearing protective masks and gloves, thus ensuring the safety of shoppers.

-The Bella Vista Garden Club will continue with its spring plant sale online, offering pre-planted and creative planters, coleus, baby Roma and yellow pear cherry tomatoes beginning Wednesday, April 22.
-This is a virtual sale on Facebook Marketplace.
-Zinnia sales will occur in late April.
-The remainder of the club's perennials will be sold at a later date that is yet to be determined.
+The club will have another sale on Facebook's Marketplace this week.
+It will be on Thursday, April 30.
+There will be three types of zinnias, Thumbelina, Lilliput Mix and Giant Double.
+Also available will be three different types of succulents and a small variety of houseplants.

 How to View the Plants